TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

->No, this interaction is pretty basic on paper and when acting out in reality.
-Perhaps a more exaggerated response to finding out the machine is down is necessary.
-It >would also help if player 3 (a robo player) actually went down during the reenactment.
+>A more exaggerated response to finding out the machine is down is necessary.
+It would also help if player 3 (a robo player) actually went down during the reenactment, which was hard to act out with a human player.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*